 This project allows the co-op to harness our most reliable and sustainable renewable energy resource: the sun.
 The store’s roof will house the majority of the panels.
 Comprised of solar panels mounted on steel beams, the two solar covered carports will offer 32 spaces with partial protection from the elements and shade from the hot summer sun.
 An electric vehicle charging station will be installed for shopper’s use.
 And, a solar covered patio will offer partial shade for outdoor diners.
 All together the panels will produce 297,690 Kilowatt hours energy each year, enough to power 22 homes.

+The two greatest opportunities to improve our environmental impact are through a reduction of energy consumption and a transition to renewable energy.
 Due to the continuous operation of refrigeration systems, grocery stores consume significant amounts of energy.
 With the cost of conventional energy increasing by 7-10% each year, the need to reduce consumption is more important than ever.